ms/buildtogether.tech/src/research.md

-One of the many reasons software projects fail is poor estimation, and one of the reasons people estimate badly is that they don't keep track of what's happened before. <cite>McIntosh2011</cite> provides a baseline for both how much effort is required to keep the build system in working order, and how much those figures can be improved:
+One of the many reasons software projects fail is poor estimation, and one of the reasons people estimate badly is that they don't keep track of what's happened before. [% b McIntosh2011 %] provides a baseline for both how much effort is required to keep the build system in working order, and how much those figures can be improved: